pboxx/FVModSync/README.md

 * As of 0.3beta, you can add your own imagesets to the XML schemes: put a version of the file you want (most likely GameLook1.scheme) with only the root element + the entry for your imageset in /gui/schemes.
 You can add other elements that way too (not sure if that would be useful).
 * Note that as of game version 0.9.6042, custom resources can now get their icons from custom imagesets (this is new in resParams.csv, "icon").
 So it's not necessary any more to add resource icons to GameLook1.imageset.
 * You can have several imagesets with the same name (e.g. “YourName.imageset” in several different mods); FVModSync will compile them into one.
 The latest modified version of the accompanying image file will overwrite the other instances.

+**Mod Defaults:**

+* As of 0.3beta (scripts) / 0.3.1beta (prioritised lists), FVModSync maintains mod defaults: little frameworks that can be installed to make modding more flexible.
+For example, a "Worker.surviveUpdate" default replacement that splits up that function into smaller sub-functions, which can in turn be overridden individually (instead of having to override the whole thing).
+For functions/scripts this is technically no different from all other scripts, except that FVModSync will check that the default is installed and warn the user when it's not.

 **General:**